Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-ampli.md

 !!!note
     This page covers the Android Java and Kotlin runtimes.
 All (Itly) runtimes are deprecated.
 If you are still using an (Itly) runtime, see the **[migration guide](#migrating-from-previous-version)** to upgrade to the newest runtime.
 Docs for the Itly version are available **[here](browser)**.

-Amplitude Data supports tracking analytics events from Android apps (API 22 and above) written in Kotlin and Java.
+Amplitude Data supports tracking analytics events from Android apps written in Kotlin and Java.

 In Kotlin and Java, the tracking library exposes a type-safe function for every event in your team’s tracking plan.
 The function’s arguments correspond to the event’s properties and are strongly typed to allow for code completion and compile-time checks.